stanford-web-security/assign3/assign3.md

 ### The moment of truth

 When you're ready to submit your work, you'll upload three files to Gradescope: `fingerprint.js`, `REPORT.md`, and `SURVEY.md`.
-(Note: if you chose to modify the server code in `index.js` as well for your fingerprinting technique, please submit `index.js` as well.)
+(Note: if you chose to modify the server code in `your-server-code.js` as well, please also submit `your-server-code.js`.)

 You should submit early and often!
 There's no downside to repeatedly submitting your assignment.